Introducing Better Performance Measurement Into Local GovernmentOctober 22, 2019 by Stacey Barr

 Trevor sent his story to me as a testimonial, but it was so rich in detail about his approach and learning, that I thought you’d find it useful too.
 I’ve added headlines for structure, and links and tips for a deeper dive into what Trevor shares.
 We both hope you take inspiration from it, and go forge your own way ahead, toward better performance measurement in your organisation.

-He didn’t know where to start with measuring performance.
+He didn’t know where to start with measuring local government performance.

 When my Town Administrator asked me to start helping our department managers develop goals and performance measures for our upcoming new fiscal year, I had a vague idea of what it would look like as a finished product, but I had less of an idea about where to start and actually do the work.
 And while I had experience in setting goals, I had very little in strategic planning and none in developing performance measures.